| |

 serves as the basis for a key element of American folklore."

-By the second week we've learned most
+James Goodwin The Learning Curve By the second week we've learned most

 of the basic skills for excavating and processing artifacts.
 "Your